VaggM/ieeextreme-tasks/README.md

 # IEEEXtreme Solved Tasks

-This repository includes all my IEEEXtreme solved tasks from the CS Academy archive of past competitions.
+This repository includes all my IEEEXtreme solved tasks in Python from the CS Academy archive of past competitions.

 Check out [IEEEXtreme](https://ieeextreme.org/)!